05 Dec Kettlebell Minimalism Workouts

 How would you progress these workouts over a few weeks of training?

-Increase the kettlebell size or increase the volume slightly from session to session (the principle of progressive overload).
+Increase the kettlebell size or increase the volume slightly from session to session (applying the principle of progressive overload).

-For example, if you did the “day 1” session the following week, consider adding another round of swings.
+For example, if you did the “day 1 session” one week, consider adding another round of swings the next week.

 Don’t overcomplicate it, make the progressions simple.